Hyperbolic triangle: Standardized Gaussian curvature

 In a hyperbolic triangle the sum of the angles A, B, C (respectively opposite to the side with the corresponding letter) is strictly less than a straight angle.
 The difference between the measure of a straight angle and the sum of the measures of a triangle's angles is called the defect of the triangle.
 The area of a hyperbolic triangle is equal to its defect multiplied by the square of R:

 $(\pi-A-B-C) R^2{}{}\!$.

 This theorem, first proven by Johann Heinrich Lambert, is related to Girard's theorem in spherical geometry.

+Planar models

+A hyperbolic triangle is formed by three hyperbolic lines.
+These are the straight lines to an observer in the hyperbolic geometry and, given the metric, are the shortest distance paths between pairs of points on the lines.
+These lines are easily visualized using the half plane and the Poincaré disk planar models of the hyperbolic plane.
+For an observer in the hyperbolic plane, every position looks the same and there is no preferred direction.
+A figure can be moved from place to place without changing shape from the observer's viewpoint.